G1ANT-Robot/G1ANT.Addon/G1ANT.Addon.GoogleDocs/G1ANT.Addon.GoogleDocs/Commands/GoogleSheetCloseCommand.md

 ## Example

 In this example two Google Sheets instances are opened (be sure to provide their real document IDs) and then the first one is closed.
-If no ID would be specified in the `googlesheet.close` command, the second instance would be closed since it was the last used.
+If no ID was specified in the `googlesheet.close` command, the second instance would be closed since it was the last used.

 ```G1ANT
 googlesheet.open 1w5iopoKzgALxC1Qumtzvmc4VkXPq6kgkxieISibBpTs result ♥sheetId1